 - Fruit: if you aren't a strawberry fan or want variation, try using another freeze dried fruit like raspberries or mango!

-- Olive oil: I think another fat should work fine, like melted coconut oil or butter.
+- Olive oil: I think another fat should work fine, like melted coconut oil or butter, but will result in a slightly denser donut.
 Make sure your ingredients are at room temperature.

-- Sweat cream: you could always use a white chocolate glaze if you prefer!
-Just melted some white chocolate with 1 teaspoon of coconut oil and drizzle it on top of the donuts.
+- Sweet cream: you could always use a white chocolate glaze if you prefer.
+Just melt some white chocolate with 1 teaspoon of coconut oil and drizzle it on top of the donuts.

 Baked Donut Tips for Best Results